ng-Classic/ng-classic/aio/content/guide/routing-with-urlmatcher.md

 ## Next steps

-Pattern matching with the Angular Router provides you with a lot of flexibility when you have dynamic URLs in your application.
+Pattern matching with the Angular ClassicRouter provides you with a lot of flexibility when you have dynamic URLs in your application.
-To learn more about the Angular Router, see the following topics:
+To learn more about the Angular ClassicRouter, see the following topics:

 *   [In-app Routing and Navigation](guide/router)
 *   [Router API](api/router)

 <div class="alert is-helpful">

-This content is based on [Custom Route Matching with the Angular Router](https://medium.com/@brandontroberts/custom-route-matching-with-the-angular-router-fbdd48665483), by [Brandon Roberts](https://twitter.com/brandontroberts).
+This content is based on [Custom Route Matching with the Angular ClassicRouter](https://medium.com/@brandontroberts/custom-route-matching-with-the-angular-router-fbdd48665483), by [Brandon Roberts](https://twitter.com/brandontroberts).

 </div>